Lydbrook: Church of Holy Jesus and the Parish of Lydbrook

 As the foundation stone was laid just after the feast of the Name of Jesus (7 August 1850) the dedication became 'The Holy Jesus'.
 The dedication was once thought to be unique, but two other churches have been discovered of similar dedication although having been built later; a Roman Catholic church in Manchester built in 1869–1872 by the architects J.A. & J.S.
 Harrison which was dedicated to the Holy Name of Jesus and the Church of the Holy Name, Cumbernauld New Town, Glasgow, part of the Scottish Episcopal Church and dedicated in 1958.
 The Church at Lydbrook was consecrated on 4 December 1851 by Dr Ollivant, Bishop of Llandaff (Dr Monk, the Bishop of Gloucester being to ill to attend).
 Upwards of a 1,000 people attended, 50 of these being clergy.

 From then on Lydbrook was a parish on its own.
 In 1858 the reported attendance was 150 attending Matins and 250 attending Evensong!
 The number of communicants for the parish in that year is given as 40 per week.
 The present day figure stands at around 35, with a higher average throughout the year of about 40 per week.

 The original chapel served as a National Day School until 1909 and was used for church functions until its dilapidation in the 1960s.
 In 1975 it was demolished to make way for the present vicarage, which is the third in the village.
 The first vicarage, built in stone stands to the south east of the church 500 yards south, down the course of the old railway line.
 In May 1879, the vicar, the Reverend Henry Hoitt applied for permission to walk on the line from the vicarage to the church and schools.
-The Severn & Wye Railway granted this request but limited to Sundays only.
+The Severn and Wye Railway granted this request but limited to Sundays only.
 The vicarage was sold in 1961 due to extensive repairs needed.
 The house now serves as a Bed and Breakfast establishment under the name 'The Old Vicarage'.
 A new house was purchased, 'Mirey Stock' in 1962, 3/4-mile south of the church.
 This served as the second vicarage.
 Its distance from the church in severe weather proved impracticable, hence the building of the present vicarage in 1975.

 The patronage (or the right to present a priest for appointment as vicar) originally belonged jointly to the Crown and Queen's College, Oxford.
 The two patrons took turns in presenting new vicars.
 In 1884 the alternate right of patronage was transferred from Queen's College to the Bishop of Gloucester.
 In 1961 the Crown transferred its interest in the patronage to the Bishop, leaving the Bishop of the Diocese as the sole patron.
 Although legally, the Bishop has the right to appoint, advice has to be sought from representatives of the parochial church council.